mappls-api/mappls-intouch-rest-apis/README.md

 [<img src="https://about.mappls.com/about/images/MAPPLS-MapmyIndia-logo.png" height="40"/> </p>](https://about.mappls.com/api/)

-# Comprehensive Route & Fleet Management APIs
+# Intouch Route & Fleet Management APIs

-This repository provides comprehensive documentation for APIs designed to streamline route planning, fleet management, and associated operations.
-These APIs enable efficient tracking, reporting, and optimization of workflows, ensuring seamless integration into logistics systems.
+This repository contains documentation for *`Intouch APIs`*, designed to streamline and optimize fleet and route management.
+With a focus on real-time tracking, reporting, and performance optimization, these APIs help businesses simplify logistics operations.
+They integrate critical data like trip details, device statuses, alarms, and geofences, ensuring seamless communication and better decision-making.
+By leveraging Intouch APIs, companies can automate complex workflows, improve operational efficiency, and gain valuable insights for proactive management of their fleets.
+Whether it’s monitoring charging events or tracking driver behavior, these APIs offer a comprehensive solution for efficient fleet management.

 ## Table Of Content